kellyav/filmsdb/README.md

 # filmsdb
-Explore the films database using SQLite.
+Explore the films sample database using SQLite.

+## explore.txt